library(igraph)

 3.2 What Is Centrality?

 At its core, a centrality index assigns a numeric value to each node in a network.
 Higher values indicate greater centrality, but what “central” means depends on the index.
 Different indices capture fundamentally different notions of importance, each tied to a different structural property of the network.
-The four most widely used families of centrality can be mapped to distinct social intuitions:
+The four most widely used families of centrality, formalized in the conceptual clarification of Freeman (1979), can be mapped to distinct social intuitions:

 - Degree measures activity: How many direct connections does a node have?
 A node with many ties is active, popular, or well-connected.